andrzejsliwa/oop-interface/README.md

       > OrderImpl.new.is_a?
 Order
       => true

-The main idea behind of implementation of such gem, was limiting the scope.
-For example when you are implementing Aggregate Root (following Domain Driven Design) in ActiveRecord, you would like to expose only public contract methods to ensure that Aggregate Root boundaries are not crossed by using directly relations or ActiveRecord methods.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.